raximnuraliyev/Barry-Discord-Bot/README.md

 4. Test thoroughly
 5. Submit a pull request

+---

-## License
+## 📄 License

-This project is licensed under the MIT License.
+MIT License

+---

-## Support
+## 💡 Support

-For issues or questions, please create an issue on the GitHub repository.
+For issues or questions, [create an issue](https://github.com/raximnuraliyev/Barry-Discord-Bot/issues) on GitHub.